 Example #4 – Paste Column Width using VBA Paste Special

-Now we will see how to paste only column width from the copied range.
-For this, I have increased the column width for one of my data columns.
+Now, we will see how to paste only column width from the copied range.
+For this, we have increased the width of one of my data columns.

 Code: